 ...China's relations with Iran are primarily shaped by its economic interests, particularly its expanding energy needs.
-Additionally, China's policy toward Iran is deeply influenced by the PRC's perceived rivalry with the United States, based on the suspicions of many Chinese decision makers that the United States seeks to block China's rise to great-power status, balanced against China's dependence on maintaining a stable economic relationship with the United States."200
+Additionally, China's policy toward Iran is deeply influenced by the PRC's perceived rivalry with the United States, based on the suspicions of many Chinese decision makers that the United States seeks to block China's rise to great-power status, balanced against China's dependence on maintaining a stable economic relationship with the United States."267

-Beijing is keenly aware of its role in the regional competition for influence and views Iran as "a useful hedge against a hostile United States."201 This has created a situation where the Chinese have supported limited UN sanctions, but denounced the additional measures pushed by the US, and EU.
+Beijing is keenly aware of its role in the regional competition for influence and views Iran as "a useful hedge against a hostile United States."268 This has created a situation where the Chinese have supported limited UN sanctions, but denounced the additional measures pushed by the US, and EU.
 The US, in turn, has exempted Chinese imports of Iranian oil from sanctions twice in 2012.
 China's Foreign Ministry spokesman, Qin Gang, observed in 2011 that, "China has noticed the unilateral sanctions announced by the US and others over Iran.
 The Security Council not long ago adopted the 1929 Resolution on the Iranian issue.
-China believes that the resolution should be earnestly, accurately and fully implemented, instead of being arbitrarily interpreted and expanded."202
+China believes that the resolution should be earnestly, accurately and fully implemented, instead of being arbitrarily interpreted and expanded."269

-China's primary concern is avoiding the possibility of expanded UN sanctions on Iran's energy sector that would affect China's imports.
-Iran supplies China with around 9% of its oil, down from nearly 15% in 2009.203 Beijing only agreed to support UNSC Resolution 1929 after the provision was altered to include key exemptions for continued foreign investment in Iran's energy sector.204 In June 2012, Hong Lei a Chinese Foreign Ministry spokesman called Chinese imports of Iranian oil "reasonable and legitimate," saying "China, to meet the needs of its economic development, imports crude oil from Iran through normal channels.
+China has sought to avoid the possibility of expanded UN sanctions on Iran's energy sector that would affect China's imports.
+In 2012, Iran supplied China with around 9% of its oil, down from nearly 15% in 2009 and is now China's 4th largest supplier, down from 3rd in 2011.270 Beijing only agreed to support UNSC Resolution 1929 after the provision was altered to include key exemptions for continued foreign investment in Iran's energy sector.271 In June 2012, Hong Lei a Chinese Foreign Ministry spokesman called Chinese imports of Iranian oil "reasonable and legitimate," saying "China, to meet the needs of its economic development, imports crude oil from Iran through normal channels.
 Being open and transparent, this does not violate any UN Security Council resolution or undermine the interests of a third party or the international community.
-Thus it is completely legitimate and justified."205
+Thus it is completely legitimate and justified."272

-Despite statements in early 2012 that China would not reduce its purchases of Iranian oil below their 2011 level of 550,000 bpd, Beijing, like South Korea, Japan, and India, has reduced the amount of oil it purchases from Iran.
-In the first four months of 2012, China's imports from Iran dropped 24% and in late November 2012 it was reported that China's imports from Iran had
+Despite statements in early 2012 that China would not reduce its purchases of Iranian oil below their 2011 level of 550,000 bpd, Beijing did in fact reduced the amount of oil it purchases from Iran.
+In the first four months of 2012, China's imports from Iran dropped 24%, and in late November 2012 it was reported that China's imports from Iran had dropped roughly 23% to 458,000 bpd.273 However, these sharp decreases can be attributed to a payment and tanker dispute with Iran during the first half of 2012 and not due to a new Chinese policy.
+While imports spiked back to roughly their levels before the dispute, imports dropped again in July 2012 after EU sanctions went into effect and have remained unsettled since.
+However, the general trend has been downward; this can be seen in more detail in Figure 11.

-200 Scott Harold, "China and Iran: Economic, Political, and Military Relations."
-2012 RAND Corporation.